danbruder/everydayrust/content/blog/hello-world/index.md

   - What are the most common elements/screens that are seen in Apps?
   - What do we build in house what do we outsource?
   - How do we handle background jobs?
-4. Put it to use!
+5. Put it to use!
 What are we building?
+6. What are we going